OfficeDev/Microsoft-Teams-Samples/samples/sharepoint-tab-request-approval/csharp/README.md

 - Simulating uninstallation in team
 ![teamUninstallation](/samples/sharepoint-tab-request-approval/csharp/TabRequestApproval/Images/UninstallationSimulationInTeam.png)

-The purpose of providing these simulations is to show you how storage can be provisioned and decommissioned using SharePoint repository services.
+The purpose of providing these simulations is to show you how storage can be provisioned and decommissioned using SharePoint Embedded.
 To use this simulation, ensure that you create a subscription in the required chat or team resource via the ```ChangeNotification``` controller.

 ### Recommendations and FAQs

 1. I'm running into errors involving granting admin consent to my consumer tenant when I am uploading the manifest in the Teams Admin Center.

-    - Undo/ delete the changes on Azure AD (Redirect URIs, API Permissions, Expos an API, Secrets, Certificates) that integrating SharePoint repository service specifically made.
+    - Undo/ delete the changes on Azure AD (Redirect URIs, API Permissions, Expos an API, Secrets, Certificates) that integrating SharePoint Embedded specifically made.
 Then upload the manifest with only the Tab Request Approval information and grant admin consent.
-Then integrate SharePoint repository service, update the manifest and retry the upload process.
+Then integrate SharePoint Embedded, update the manifest and retry the upload process.

     - Ensure that a Service Principal for the Azure AD App that is hosting the Teams App exists.
 If it does not, please set it up manually by clicking on the **Create Service Principal** link.

     - Ensure that you are able to grant admin consent to that Service Principal (Enterprise Application).
-    Restarting the process of setting up SharePoint repository service manually will resolve this.
+    Restarting the process of setting up SharePoint Embedded manually will resolve this.
 You can do this by navigating to the **API Permissions Tab** and click on ```Grant Admin Consent for {{Tenant Name}}```.
 Navigate to the app's Enterprise Application entity and click on the ```Grant Admin Consent for {{Tenant Name}}``` as well.
 Wait for a few minutes and refresh the permissions **API Permissions Tab** and the **Enterprise Application Tab**.
 If the statuses of the permissions have not been changed, then wait a few more minutes and repeat the above process again times.